llraphael/llraphael.github.io/_posts/2020-01-09-Deep-Learning-1-Gradient-Descent.md

   <img src="/assets/dl_posts/gradient_descent_good.png" width="500" height="500" title="Figure 2.
 Gradient Descent">
 </p>

 Thus, with a proper value of $$\alpha$$, x moves toward the point that minimizes $$f(x)$$, as shown in Figure 2.
 It can be easily seen that $$\alpha$$ controls the pace of the iteration toward the minimum point.
 In machine learning problems, this in general determines how fast the trained model approaches/learns the real model from data, so we call it learning rate.
-However, we don't want the learning rate to be either too big or too small: too big learning rate can bypass the minimum point and cause osillaction, while too small learning rate may take long time to converge or stuck in some local optimal.
+However, we don't want the learning rate to be either too big or too small: too big learning rate can bypass the minimum point and cause oscillations, while too small learning rate may take long time to converge or stuck in some local optimal.

 ## Logistic Regression